-- Adopt as soon as possible the outstanding RBMPs for Canary Islands - Ensure the consultation and adoption of the 2nd RBMPs according to the WFD timetable, avoiding delays. - Fill as soon as possible the gaps in transposition in the intra-community RBDs - Improve reporting to WISE, ensuring that the information uploaded is the same as reflected in the RBMPs.
-Report for the 2nd RBMPs to WISE the complete information as regards significant pressures, including the results of the quantitative analysis, translated into the simple qualitative report required in WISE. - Consider the review of the legislation to incorporate explicitly the identification of water bodies at risk as a result of the pressure and impact analysis. - Ensure the completion as soon as possible of the framework for status assessment considering the following: - Reference conditions and boundaries for quality elements have to be binding.
-Revise typology if needed to ensure that it is fit to serve as a basis for classification. - Translate the results of the intercalibration exercise to the assessment systems in a transparent way - The complete assessment framework, and in particular the intercalibration results of 2013 and the new standards introduced by Directive 2013/39/EU for existing priority substances, should be considered in the status assessments for the second RBMP. - $\circ\,$ Fill the gaps in assessment systems for biological quality and supporting elements, in particular for fish - Include the complete assessment systems for coastal and transitional waters. - $\circ\,$ Report transparently the confidence and limitations of the assessments as appropriate. - Fill urgently the gaps in monitoring of surface waters and ensure consistent monitoring with appropriate coverage (and thereby classify the status of all water bodies).
+- Ensure the full adoption of the 2nd RBMPs according to the WFD timetable, avoiding delays. - Fill as soon as possible the gaps in transposition in the intra-community RBDs - Improve reporting to WISE, ensuring that the information uploaded is the same as reflected in the RBMPs.
+Report for the 2nd RBMPs to WISE the complete information as regards significant pressures, including the results of the quantitative analysis, translated into the simple qualitative report required in WISE. - Ensure all water bodies are properly delineated and categorised, in particular for the Canary Islands, where so far no river, lake or transitional water bodies have been identified. - Consider the review of the legislation to incorporate explicitly the identification of water bodies at risk as a result of the pressure and impact analysis. - Ensure the completion as soon as possible of the framework for status assessment considering the following: - Reference conditions and boundaries for quality elements have to be binding.
+Revise typology if needed to ensure that it is fit to serve as a basis for classification. - Translate the results of the intercalibration exercise to the assessment systems in a transparent way - The complete assessment framework, and in particular the intercalibration results of 2013 and the new standards introduced by Directive 2013/39/EU for existing priority substances, should be considered in the status assessments for the second RBMP. - Fill the gaps in assessment systems for biological quality and supporting elements, in particular for fish - Include the complete assessment systems for coastal and transitional waters. - Report transparently the confidence and limitations of the assessments as appropriate. - Fill urgently the gaps in monitoring of surface waters and ensure consistent monitoring with appropriate coverage (and thereby classify the status of all water bodies).
 Ensure that monitoring is adequately resourced and maintained to inform adequately the RBMPs and the decisions on the PoMs.